Friday, March 14th

 Tim Taylor-Awlgrip/ Interlux - Gel Coat Blister repair Bld #7 PYS paint shop

-Lectures beginning at 10:30 are open to the attendees.
+Lectures beginning at 10:30 are open to all attendees.

-Rob Benson, Portland Yacht Services’ Service Manager.
+Rob Benson, Service Manager, Portland Yacht Services.
 “Show and Tell” We take the strangest things out of boats.
-An interactive examination of the present and growing collection. www.portlandyacht.com
+An interactive examination of our growing collection. www.portlandyacht.com

-Eric Tibedeau, Portland Yacht Services, Inc. After the boat has been saved, the process of working with insurance companies, surveyors and the owner to get the vessel repaired and back to the owner. www.portlandyacht.com
+Eric Thibideau, Paint and Glass Shop Manager, Portland Yacht Services.
+After a vessel has been saved, see the process of working with insurance companies, surveyors and owners to get the boat repaired and back to the owner. www.portlandyacht.com

 - 2:30 pm - 3:45 pm

 Harold Burnham, Master Shipwright, “Lessons of Historic Ship Preservation Projects.”
 Harold A. Burnham is a 2012 N.E.A.
 National Heritage Fellow Master Shipwright.
 Select images of ship preservation projects will be shown with which Harold has been involved.
 Vessels include fishing schooners Adventure, Effie M. Morrissey/ Ernestina, Evelina M. Goulart and a number of others.
 Harold will talk about on the balance between historic integrity, seaworthiness, and financial stability.
 And how different approaches to preservation affect vessels in unique ways.